sonejostudios/SpaceNET/docs/README.md

 SpaceNET is a non-linear retro sci-fi adventure.
 Less graphics, more story!
 Along with an amazing soundtrack, the minimalist graphics allows a deeper immersion into the story.
 You are flying peacefully with your spaceship and you get caught by a mysterious spaceship.
 You wake up in a prison cell and your memory is gone.
 You just remember a name: SpaceNET.
 But what is this?

-Hint: Be prepaired to save the universe!
+Hint: Be prepared to save the universe!

 __Features:__